If you’re craving for more of Amsterdam’s Dutch charm and magic but a little less of the crowds and buzz, take a road trip through Flevoland.

 Where to stay in Blokzijl – best hotels and holiday rentals

-1. ★Travelers’ Pick: Auberge aan het Hof
+★Top Pick: Auberge aan het Hof

 One of Flevoland’s best hotels, Auberge aan het Hof has lovely and spacious rooms, an in-house French cuisine restaurant, and is right in the middle of the gorgeous port town of Blokzijl.
 Whether you’re in Flevoland for a relaxing staycation, a gastronomic tour, or active relaxation in the Weerribben National Park, this is a great place to stay.
-Double rooms start at EUR 105.

 For bigger groups, look at holiday rentals like B&B De Strandhoeve.
 This rental has a more intimate and warm vibe, perfect for couples and families looking for a peaceful stay and fun barbecue sessions.
-Double rooms start at EUR 80 while family rooms start at EUR 130.

 * * *

-If you found this useful, please share with your friends or on social media so more people can find it.
+If you found this useful, please share it with your friends or on social media so more people can find it.
 And if you have additional information to share or any questions at all, let me know in the comments.
 Thanks so much for reading and happy travels to the Netherlands!